analogdevicesinc/ai8x-training/README.md

 The software quantizes an existing PyTorch checkpoint file and writes out a new PyTorch checkpoint file that can then be used to evaluate the quality of the quantized network, using the same PyTorch framework used for training.
 The same new checkpoint file will also be used to feed the [Network Loader](#Network-Loader).

-Copy the weight files into the `trained/` folder of the `ai8x-synthesis` project.
+Copy the working and tested weight files into the `trained/` folder of the `ai8x-synthesis` project.

 Example: